Join the Marine Corps League and see how your life continues as a Marine!

 Commandant: Dan Dahlgren Jr

-In 2025, the Officers of the Marine Corps League Detachment 1249 proudly took their positions, with each member bringing a wealth of experience and dedication to their roles.
-From left to right, Dan Dahlgren served as the Commandant, guiding the detachment with strong leadership and vision.
-Beside him, Shasity Square holds the role of Senior Vice Commandant, supporting Dahlgren in various initiatives and activities.
-Rudy Gonzalez, as Junior Vice Commandant, infused the team with fresh ideas and energy, while David Blasko, the Judge Advocate, ensured that all operations adhered to the legal and ethical standards of the organization.
+In 2026, the Officers of the Marine Corps League Detachment 1249 proudly took their positions, with each member bringing a wealth of experience and dedication to their roles.
+Dan Dahlgren Jr will continue as Commandant guiding the detachment with strong leadership and vision.
+From left to right, Dale Schnackel serves as the Judge Advocate, Made sure all operations followed the organization’s legal and ethical standards.
+Mike Webb, Junior Vice Commandant, Brings fresh ideas, energy, and a boost to the team’s recruiting efforts.
 Together, these officers exemplified teamwork and commitment to the Marine Corps values, fostering a sense of camaraderie and service within the detachment.

 Please download and complete the Membership Application.
 You can bring it to the next meeting.